How to Add Canonical Tags in Shopify (2026)

 How to Edit Meta Titles in Shopify (2026)

-Learn how to change meta titles in Shopify for products, collections, pages, and your homepage
+How to change meta titles in Shopify for products, collections, pages, and your homepage.
+Includes character limits and bulk editing methods.

 How to Edit Meta Descriptions in Shopify (2026)

-Learn how to edit meta descriptions in Shopify for products, collections, and pages
+How to edit meta descriptions in Shopify for products, collections, pages, and your homepage — plus bulk editing with Matrixify or CSV.